-History
+1.1.
+History.
 Euclid's algorithm for computation of the greatest common divisor is one of the oldest algorithms known.
-For inputs of size n, this algorithm runs in time $O(n^2)$, and since the total size of the remainders is $O(n^2)$, no algorithm which computes all the remainders can run asymptotically faster than this.
+For inputs of size n, this algorithm runs in time $O(n^2)$.
+Since the total size of the remainders is $O(n^2)$, no algorithm which computes all the remainders can run asymptotically faster than this.

 Lehmer's algorithm from 1938 cuts the running time of Euclid's algorithm by a constant factor [4].
 Lehmer's algorithm computes the initial part of the quotient sequence using single or double precision arithmetic on the most significant words of the input, and applies several quotients at once to the multi-precision numbers.
-A precise condition for how many correct quotients can be computed in this way was given by Tudor Jebelean in 1995 [2].
+Precise conditions for how many correct quotients can be computed in this way were given by Tudor Jebelean in 1995 [2].

 Euclid's and Lehmer's algorithms essentially work from the most significant end of the input numbers, and compute a sequence of quotients.
-A different method, binary gcd, was discovered by Stein in 1961 [10].
+A different method, binary GCD, was discovered by Stein in 1961 [11].
 This algorithm starts from the least significant end.
 It divides out powers of two, and repeatedly uses subtraction to cancel the least significant bits.
-In 1994, Jonathan Sorenson described a k-ary reduction which gains speed over the basic binary algorithm by doing more work on just the least significant words [8] (c.f. to Lehmer's algorithm which does more of the work on the most significant one or two words), and this method was improved further in Ken Weber's accelerated gcd algorithm from 1995 [12].
+In 1994, Jonathan Sorenson described a k-ary reduction which gains speed over the basic binary algorithm by doing more work on just the least significant words [9] (cf., Lehmer's algorithm which does more of the work on the most significant one or two words), and this method was improved further in Kenneth Weber's accelerated GCD algorithm from 1995 [13].

-Up to the 20'th century, gcd algorithms with quadratic running time have been dominating, and it has been the asymptotically slowest of the algorithms for basic arithmetic.
+Up to the twentieth century, GCD algorithms with quadratic running time have been dominating in practice, and it has been the slowest of the algorithms for basic arithmetic.
 E.g., subquadratic multiplication using the Karatsuba method has been known since the 1960s, and multiplication based on FFT was discovered by several people (Strassen, Schönhage and Pollard) in the early 1970s, and these methods are also in wide use.

-The first subquadratic algorithm for gcd computation was described by Donald Knuth in 1970 [3], and it was improved by Schönhage in the same year [6].
+The first subquadratic algorithm for GCD computation was described by Donald Knuth in 1970 [3], and it was improved by Schönhage in the next year [7].
 These algorithms are essentially algorithms for computing the continued fraction representation of a rational (or even real) number.
 One crucial observation is that even if the total length of the remainders produced by Euclid's algorithm is quadratic, the total length of the quotients is only O(n).
-Schönhage's algorithm uses divide-andconquer to recursively compute the quotient sequence.
-A clear description of the algorithm details, for both the integer and polynomial case, can be found in a paper by Klaus Thull and Chee K. Yap [11].
-A similar algorithm is described tersely in [5].
+Schönhage's algorithm uses divideand-conquer to recursively compute the quotient sequence.
+A clear description of the algorithm details, for both the integer and polynomial case, can be found in a paper by Klaus Thull and Chee K. Yap [12].
+A similar algorithm is described tersely in [6].

-Schönhage's 1971 algorithm is straightforward to apply to polynomial gcd, but, to quote [11]: "The integer HGCD algorithm turns out to be rather intricate".
-Both analysis and actual implementation is quite difficult and error prone.
+Schönhage's 1971 algorithm is straightforward to apply to polynomial GCD, but, to quote [12]: "The integer HGCD algorithm turns out to be rather intricate".
+Both analysis and actual implementation are quite difficult and error prone.
 For the same reasons, the algorithm is seldom spelled out in detail in textbooks, and when it is, it has been plagued by errors.

-In 1987, Schönhage worked out a related algorithm that doesn't suffer from the same intricacies, but this algorithm was not published at that time.
-For the next decade, the new algorithm was known to Schönhage and a few students and correspondents, but not generally known to other researchers or to authors of bignum packages.
+In 1987, Schönhage worked out a related algorithm that does not suffer from the same intricacies, but the algorithm was not published at that time.
+For the next decade, the new algorithm was known to Schönhage and a few students and correspondents, but not generally known to other researchers or to authors of bignum packages [5, 14].